Yacht Design School Lesson 7

 Relating the Sheer to the Service the Vessel Will See

-The Difference Between the Appearance of the Sheer on Paper and the
+The Difference Between the Appearance of the Sheer on Paper and the Sheer in the Water

 Drawing Sheers that Look Best in the Water